Devapatel0603/express-dynamic-middlewares/README.md

 # Express Dynamic Middlewares

 This npm package acts as a data security guard for your Express applications.
-It offers asynchronous validation for incoming data (emails, usernames, etc.) and provides custom error handling.
+It offers validation for incoming data (emails, usernames, etc.) and provides custom error handling.
 Additionally, it includes middleware wrapping functions to streamline asynchronous operations and enhance your development experience.

 ## Installation